-The study of Social Studies will focus on the following key areas: Knowledge of Social Studies component
+The study will focus on the following key areas: Knowledge of Social Studies component

-History-students show knowledge of how significant events and developments have impact and play a role in constituting other communities in the region over different periods of time and in different places
+History-students show knowledge of how significant events and developments have impact and play a role in constituting other communities in the region over differ periods of time and in different places

 Civics- Rights and privileges of belonging to communities inside and outside of UAE.
-The factors that shape nations and governing structures both locally and globally.
-Geography- students are able to show knowledge of the earth, its properties and how such are related to human interactions as well as between human societies and the natural environment
+The factors that shape nations and governing structures both locally and glob Geography- students are able to show knowledge of the earth, its properties how such are related to human interactions as well as between human societies and the natural enviro

-National Identity- students show sense of belonging and loyalty to their country and society.
-Students are able to share the basis and different forms and duties of the government and role of members of the society
+National Identity- students show sense of belonging and loyalty to their country society.
+Students are able to share the basis and different forms and duties of government and role of members of the society